Information about us

 What information do we collect?

 We collect personal data as defined by applicable data protection legislation (‘personal information’).

 The personal information we collect might include name, date of birth, email address, national insurance number, postal address, and telephone number.
 We may collect special categories of personal information, including your disabilities to provide tailored services.

 How do we collect information?

-If you are an employee or provide services to Certsure LLP, trading as NICEIC and ELECSA, we will collect information in line with your contract of employment or contract for services.
+If you are an employee or provide services to Certsure LLP, trading as NICEIC, we will collect information in line with your contract of employment or contract for services.

 If you have purchased goods [or services] from us, we will collect information about your purchase history and projects you have delivered.

 If you are a member, we will collect information about your business, its processes, key contacts within your organisation.